getomni-ai/zerox/README.md

 ## Node Zerox

+(Node.js SDK - supports vision models from different providers like OpenAI, Azure OpenAI, Anthropic, AWS Bedrock, Google Gemini, etc.)

+### Installation

 ```sh
 npm install zerox
 ```

-Zerox uses `graphicsmagick` and `ghostscript` for the pdf => image processing step.
+Zerox uses `graphicsmagick` and `ghostscript` for the PDF => image processing step.
 These should be pulled automatically, but you may need to manually install.

 On linux use: